 1. Enabling the representation of building patterns that are involved in the formation of lexical entries and forms.

-The OntoLex-Morph module aims to be adequate for both traditional dictionary content (which contains only abbreviated information about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in Language Technology, with the goal of making resources from one community more accessible to the other.
+The OntoLex-Morph module aims to represent both traditional dictionary content (which contains only abbreviated information about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in language technology, with the goal of making resources from one community more accessible to the other.

 Morphological Segments